PDC 2022 is the 2022 edition of the Process Discovery Contest.

 - The full path to the log file where the classified test log should be stored, excluding the “.xes” extension.

-Classification of a trace is done by adding the boolean “pdc:isPos” attribute to the trace, which should be true if the trace is classified positive (fits your model) and false if the trace is classified negative (does not fit your model).
+Classification of a trace is done by adding the boolean “pdc:isPos” attribute to the trace, which should be true if the trace is classified positive (fits your model better than the corresponding trace in the base model) and false if the trace is classified negative (does not fit your model better than the corresponding trace in the base model).

 Score and winners

 For each training log, the “Discovery.bat” file is used to discover a model from the training log.
-Next, the “Classify.bat” is used to classify every trace in the test log using the discovered model.
+Next, the “Classify.bat” is used to classify every trace in the test log against the corresponding trace in the base log using the discovered model.
 This results in a positive accuracy rate P and a negative accuracy rate N for this training log.
 From these, its F-score F is computed as 2*(P*N)/(P+N).
 The end score for the discovery algorithm is the average F-score over all 480 training logs.

 Example discovery algorithms